chronoss09/Scrappy-XML-Template/README.md

 # Scrappy XML Template
-XML file to use on muOS theme with Scrappy
+XML file to use on muOS theme with [Scrappy](https://github.com/saitamasahil/scrappy) and thanks very much to __saitamasahil__ to update Scrappy and create the great template to create/mod or edit xml file ;)

 ## Template for 35xx/40xx console (640x480)
 <table align="center">
 <tr>
 <td align="center" valign="top" width="22.22%">